-Perhaps my background and life experiences are what draw me to write stories with strong human rights foundations.
+Perhaps my background and life experiences are what draws me to write stories with strong human rights foundations.
 I have had a classical education and have a love for Shakespeare’s tragedies, so perhaps that is why I write drama.

 What did you learn about the moviemaking process from working on this project?

 The first lesson I had in moviemaking came from the brilliant Roland Joffe, a gentle, highly intelligent man blessed with the virtue of infinite patience.
 He needed it with me.
-Lesson one, and the most important one, is that making a feature film is a collaborative process and one in which the writer must surrender himself and his work into the hands of others.
+Lesson one, and the most important one, is that making a feature film is a collaborative process and one in which the writer must surrender himself and his work to the hands of others.
 What happens when you let go of what you have written, which of course is the base of the film, in the case of The Forgiven, is something magical.
-The input of so many creative experienced people, the director, the producers, the actors, the cameraman, coalesces into the final product.
+The input of so many creative experienced people, the director, the producers, the actors, and the cameraman, coalesces into the final product.

 What kind of advice would you give young screenwriters?

-My first piece of advice for first timers is to bear in mind that most producers and industry specialists get bombarded with scripts on a daily basis from people who firmly believe that their script is the next great thing the world needs and is waiting for.
+My first piece of advice for first-timers is to bear in mind that most producers and industry specialists get bombarded with scripts on a daily basis from people who firmly believe that their script is the next great thing the world needs and is waiting for.
 Most of the people you will be contacting simply don’t have the time, or inclination, to read your script, so my advice is that you master the art of the synopsis and the logline.
 A great logline creates interest and, followed up with a great synopsis or treatment, gets you into a high position with the people who can make it happen for you.

-My next piece of advice, which applies particularly to playwriting, is make your work cost effective.
+My next piece of advice, which applies particularly to playwriting, is to make your work cost-effective.
 A first feature or a stage production will have producers and artistic directors considering how much it will cost to make.
 Write with this firmly in mind.
 It is of course desirable to secure an agent or manager to get your work before the people holding the purse strings, but it is not absolutely necessary, especially if you can master the art of the synopsis and logline.
 I am fortunate in having my ex-wife Kim as my manager, which removes from me the burden of pushing my work or in fact doing anything during the practical mechanics of making the film.
 It leaves me free to sit down and write without distraction.

 And finally, enter every competition out there regardless of the prize offered.
-Competition will widen your scope as many demand particular rules such as a ten-minute script or writing in a specific genre.
-Winning a competition adds meat to your writing CV and will give you experience of the process of bringing a story to life on the stage or the screen.
+The competition will widen your scope as many demand particular rules such as a ten-minute script or writing in a specific genre.
+Winning a competition adds meat to your writing CV and will give you the experience of the process of bringing a story to life on the stage or the screen.
 So enter every competition you can source, in industry publications, on the internet, or wherever you can find them.

 What do you hope audiences will take with them from The Forgiven?